PartMan7/PS-Client/README.md

 User has the following properties:
 * `parent`: This is the Client that holds the User object.
 * `alts`: This is an array of the userids of known alts of the user.
-* `waits`: This is an array of messages that are being awaited.
-Ideally, leave these alone.
 * `userid`: The ID of the user.
 * `id`: (Probably don't use this.)
 * `avatar`: The string / number referring to the avatar of the user.
 This is _not_ the complete avatar URL.